laro/Cilia/6 .../2 Unfinished Ideas.md

 x ⊻ y"/]

     %% logicalExpression ---> as
-    logicalExpression --> and & or & xor & nandNor & andAmp & orAmp & andSym & orSym & xorSym
+    logicalExpression --> and & or & xor & nandNor & andSymbol & orSymbol & andMath & orMath & xorMath
     logicalExpression((" "))